Writing YA and Children’s Fiction With Catherine Johnson

 This three-month online course is for those working on YA, Middle Grade or Young Fiction.

 Apr 01 2019 - Jul 01 2019

-For an online course specialising in how to write YA, Middle Grade and Young Fiction (for the over 7s) with an expert tutor, a peer-group of 15 fellow writers (selective applications process), teaching videos, special literary agent advice days, writing workshops and one-to-one tuition, all hosted on our secure learning platform, and with flexible timing for participation from anywhere in the world in whatever time you have, apply to our Writing YA and Children’s Fiction course.
+An online course specialising in how to write YA, Middle Grade and Young Fiction (for the over 7s) with an expert tutor, a peer-group of 15 fellow writers (selective applications process), teaching videos, special literary agent advice days, writing workshops and one-to-one tuition, all hosted on our secure learning platform.

 Catherine Johnson, author